Daniel-Krueger/daniel-krueger.github.io/_posts/2024/2024-09-12-start-teams-chat-with-assigned-users.md

 I'm guessing that there may be issues, if you have external users in your tenant, but this is not something I was able to test in mine.

-## Only Microsoft Entra ID (Azure AD) supported
-If you are running Microsoft Teams I'm assuming that you are also using Microsoft Entra ID.
-If you are using additional authentication providers, this solution will very likely create links which Teams cannot resolve.

 ## Changing the task which should get a link